Cautionary tales on heating-rate prescriptions in kilonovae

-Understanding what interactions take place and what their decay products are is non-trivial.
+Understanding what decay channels take place and what their decay products are is non-trivial.
 To complicate matters further, the interactions themselves are sensitive to the overall composition of the kilonova ejecta, which itself is linked in a multitude of ways to the progenitor binary neutron star system, equation of state, and the fate of the remnant~\citeg{rosswog18a, Sarin_review}.
-For relatively high $Y_e$ values, $\beta$-decays dominate, and only the resulting electrons and photons are relevant for heating the ejecta; again, the neutrinos escape essentially without any interaction.
-In low $Y_e$ ejecta, actinides can be produced which, via $\alpha$-decays and fission, can deposit large amounts of energy, altering the heating rate by up to an order of magnitude depending on the underlying nuclear mass model \citep{barnes16a,rosswog17a,wu19}.
+For relatively high $Y_e$ values, $\beta$-decays dominate, and only the resulting electrons and photons are relevant for heating the ejecta.
+In low $Y_e$ ejecta, actinides can be produced which, via $\alpha$-decays and fission, can deposit large amounts of energy, altering the heating rate by up to an order of magnitude depending on the underlying nuclear mass model \citep{barnes16a,rosswog17a,wu19, Zhu2021, Barnes2021, Lund2023}.

 In principle, kilonova models should be calculated self-consistently, such that feedback from the energy released and how this affects the expansion of the ejecta and nucleosynthesis/heating rate is incorporated.
 Recent work suggests that failure to include this feedback can compromise the abundance evolution~\citep{magistrelli24}.
 Moreover, kilonova models should keep track of the exact decay channels to determine both the ``naked'' heating rate (i.e., the raw output) and the thermalization efficiency (the fraction that is coupled to the ejecta).
-This is difficult in practice since such models would need to be coupled to nuclear reaction networks.
+This is difficult in practice since such models would need to be coupled to nuclear reaction networks which is computationally prohobitive.
 Instead, it is common to construct separate expressions for the naked heating rate, $\dot{q}$, and the thermalization efficiency, $\epsilon_{\rm th}$.
 The effective heating rate is then $\dot{q}_{\rm eff}= \epsilon_{\rm th} \; \dot{q}$.